 What ingredients are needed for homemade Dishwasher Powder?

-We chose our ingredients for this recipe to meet three criteria.
+Ingredients for this recipe were chosen based on the following criteria.
 They had to:

 - Be easy and inexpensive to source;